- Which address? -

 txHash and blockNumber values from the dynamic payload against PolygonScan Amoy or your target chain’s explorer to confirm accuracy.Real-world use cases

-The following examples demonstrate how address tracking solves common blockchain monitoring challenges where you need to capture activities involving an address, not just specific events.Treasury and multisig movement alerts
+The following example demonstrate how address tracking solves common blockchain monitoring challenges where you need to capture activities involving an address, not just specific events.Whale wallet tracking

 Trading desks and analytics platforms monitor high-value wallets (“whales”) to detect market-moving activity before it impacts prices.
 The challenge: Whale wallets interact with dozens of protocols including DEXs, lending platforms, bridges, and more.
 Each protocol has different event signatures, and new DeFi protocols launch constantly.
 Maintaining event triggers for every possible interaction is unsustainable.
 By the time you’ve configured triggers for one protocol, others have launched.
 The solution: Address tracking monitors the whale’s wallet address and fires on any outbound or inbound activity.
 The goal is to track a whale wallet or contract and trigger your analytics or strategy pipeline on movement.
 You don’t need the event name; you just need to know “whale moved.”
 To do this, setExecuteAfter: address_tracking and RepeatEvery: address_tracking to continuously monitor whale activity.